0 Comments

 I enjoy visiting book clubs because ...

-I like visiting book clubs even if they don't feed me and even if I do it remotely by Skype or FaceTime.
+I enjoy visiting book clubs even if they don't feed me and even if I do it remotely by Skype or FaceTime.
 Check out my Book Club page for topics of discussion about the Five-Ingredient Mysteries.

 Today is the 106th anniversary of the day when the Titanic hit an iceberg.
 When I started researching S'more Murders, my Titanic-themed culinary mystery, I was surprised to find dozens of nonfiction titles about the disaster at my local library, a small subset of the books on the subject.
 A Google search of Titanic brings up 28 million hits.
 A rare copy of a menu from the first meal served aboard the Titanic is slated for auction later this month, expected to sell for 100,000 British pounds (140,000 U.S. dollars).